Diagnosing Plantar Fasciitis

 - You will then, if required, start an appropriate treatment plan to try and resolve the issue.

-For a quick overview on what a diagnostic foot ultrasound will involve, check out the video at the top of this page.
+For a quick overview of what a foot ultrasound will involve, check out the video at the top of this page.

 Treating plantar fasciitis really depends on the severity of the issue.
 For less severe conditions, home-based care can make a big difference.
 Here are some of our top tips on how to prevent its onset:

 - Use an ice pack on the affected area whenever pain arises.

 - Keep your foot nice and rested when on your feet all day.

 - Stretch your feet using suitable daily stretching exercises to strengthen the plantar fascia.